Sacrifice (2025 film): Production

 It was announced in May 2024 that Romain Gavras was set to direct and co-write the film, with Anya Taylor-Joy, Chris Evans, Salma Hayek and Brendan Fraser cast to star.
 In September 2024, Sam Richardson joined the cast, with Fraser exiting due to scheduling conflicts.
 In November 2024, Vincent Cassel, Ambika Mod, John Malkovich, Charli XCX, Yung Lean, Jade Croot, Jeremy O. Harris and Miriam Silverman joined the cast, with Cassel replacing Fraser.

 Principal photography began in November 2024, in Greece, Bulgaria, and Iceland.
 Filming wrapped on December 30, 2024.

+Release

+Sacrifice premiered in the Special Presentations section of the Toronto International Film Festival on September 6, 2025.
+In May 2026, Netflix acquired U.S. distribution rights to the film at the Marché du Film; the streaming service subsequently bought French rights as well.
+The film was first theatrically released in Italy on August 12, 2026, and will receive a streaming release from Netflix in the United States and France on October 16.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 48 out of 100, based on 11 critics, indicating "mixed or average" reviews.
 It is one of the lowest-rated films of the year that premiered at fall film festivals.